$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: generalised geometry

 \subsection{The ``section condition'', Jacobi identity and the absence of generalised curvature}

 Restricting our analysis to $d \leq 6$, we find that the bundle $N$ given in~\eqref{eq:N} measures the failure of the generalised tangent bundle to satisfy the properties of a Lie algebroid.
-This follows from the observation that the difference between the Dorfman derivative and the exceptional Courant bracket (that is, the symmetric part of the Dorfman derivative), for $V,V'\in \Gs{E}$, is precisely given by\footnote{For $d\geq7$ the RHS can no longer be written covariantly as a derivative of an object built from $U$ and $V$ in an $E_{d(d)}\times\bbR^+$ covariant way.
+This follows from the observation that the difference between the Dorfman derivative and the exceptional Courant bracket (that is, the symmetric part of the Dorfman derivative), for $V,V'\in \Gs{E}$, is precisely given by\footnote{For $d\geq7$ the RHS can no longer be written covariantly as a derivative of an $E_{d(d)}\times\bbR^+$ tensor built from $U$ and $V$.
 Similar complications occur in the discussion of the curvature below.
 This is the reason for the restriction to $d\leq6$ in this section.}

 where the last equality stresses the $E_{d(d)}\times\bbR^+$ covariant form of the exact term.
 Therefore, while the Dorfman derivative satisfies a sort of Jacobi identity via the Leibniz identity~\eqref{eq:Leibniz}, the Jacobiator of the exceptional Courant bracket, like that of the $O(d,d)$ Courant bracket, does not vanish in general.
 In fact, it can be shown that